ccnael/shipcommand-react-app/README.md

 # ShipCommand SuiteApp
 A comprehensive order fulfillment and shipping management application

+Comes with interactive charts and performance insights on order volume, carrier usage, shipping costs, delivery times, and more

 ### Step 1: Clone the repository using the project's Git URL
 git clone https://github.com/ccnael/shipcommand-react-app.git